 I don't know if I'm more excited about this or that mommy was on KUSI this morning to talk about mutts, or that it's almost National Mutt Day!
-I wanted to let you know that the cover photo is my mommy and my aunt, Ms. Dogg.
-I never got to meet her, she was my grandpa's dogter and a big mutt!
+I wanted to let you know that the cover photo is of my mommy and aunt, Ms. Dogg.
+I never got to meet her; she was my grandpa's dogter and a big mutt!

-National Mutt day is July 31st and right around the corner!
-I am so excited to celebrate these PAWsome pups too because you know what?
-I know I look like just like a Chihuahua, (and mommy tells everyone I am), but we do not know who my real daddy is.
-My brothers and sisters are all different but I look most like a Deer Head Chihuahua!
+National Mutt Day is July 31st and right around the corner!
+I am so excited to celebrate these PAWsome pups, too, because you know what?
+I know I look just like a Chihuahua (and mommy tells everyone I am), but we do not know who my real daddy is.
+My brothers and sisters are all different, but I look most like a Deer Head Chihuahua!

-A mutt is considered a dog that is crossed between two breeds, or even more breeds further down the line.
-A mutt like me, is truly a one-of-a-kind dog because when there are different breeds mixed in, you just never know what appearances your pup will take on from one of its parents!
-It is very obvious that I look more like a Chihuahua like my "other" mom.
+A mutt is considered a dog that is crossed between two breeds or even more breeds further down the line.
+A mutt like me is truly a one-of-a-kind dog because when there are different breeds mixed in, you never know what appearances your pup will take on from one of its parents!
+I look more like a Chihuahua like my "other" mom.

 So why adopt a mutt over buying a purebred doggy?

-Mutts tend to have less health conditions, better temperaments, and can be less expensive too!
+Mutts tend to have fewer health conditions, better temperaments, and can be less expensive too!

-These genetic conditions can be passed down from purebred litter to purebred litter but every time a different breed of dog is mixed in, those mutts are actually less likely to inherit one or more of those conditions...it only gets better with each generation to come.
+These genetic conditions can be passed down from purebred litter to purebred litter.
+Still, every time a different breed of dog is mixed in, those mutts are actually less likely to inherit one or more of those conditions...it only gets better with each generation to come.

-So thankfully, this means your mutt has a much greater chance of not having these conditions, which could range from heart conditions to hip dysplasia and ultimately, suffer great pain and an early death.
-I have been really lucky to not have any problems with my knees, a lot of Chihuahuas suffer from luxating patellas and many of them need surgery to fix it.
+Thankfully, this means your mutt has a much greater chance of not having these conditions, which could range from heart conditions to hip dysplasia, and ultimately, suffer great pain and early death.
+I have been fortunate not to have any problems with my knees, a lot of Chihuahuas suffer from luxating patellas, and many of them need surgery to fix it.

 When dogs are purebred, it’s generally for their appearance, temperament, and ability.
-When we bring up how the inherited health issues are less likely to be passed down to mutts, so are some of the specific temperaments of particular breeds and you have more chances of getting a mutt that has a moderate temperament.
+When we bring up how the inherited health issues are less likely to be passed down to mutts, so are some of the specific temperaments of particular breeds.
+You have more chances of getting a mutt with a moderate temperament.

 Wow, did you know that some purebred dogs can cost more than $10,000?
-That’s just to buy one, and doesn’t even include the many trips to the vet to address its potential health issues.
+That’s to buy one and doesn’t even include the many trips to the vet to address its potential health issues.
 That's crazy!